 - Planning With the Temperament God Gave You <– start here!
 I share my planning system and tools for 2 reasons: (1) in case something is inspiring and you can grab an idea and run with it, (2) for those of you that look at my system and tools and decide in an instant that it’s not for you!
 If my way of planning is overwhelming, scratch that off your list and keep looking!
 Because we each have a unique personality and that drives how we plan and how we live that plan!
 I hope this post gives you encouragement to plan with your temperament!

 - My homeschool planning ideas are peppered throughout, but this post with the accompanying video walkthrough of my lesson planner might help you!
+Don’t let the date or even the particular type of planner discourage you – I share lots of basic planning principles and tips for homeschoolers in the youtube video linked!

 I love organizing.
 Clutter suffocates a space and leaves the people in it more focused on the stuff than the moments.
 It’s distracting at best, and a lack of stewardship at worst.
 I don’t mean ordinary kid messes – I’ve got plenty of those!
 I mean stuff – too much stuff – piled and placed and stacked and shelved until stuff is spilling out of every drawer, closet, and room.
 I’m a fan of clearing the clutter using whatever means necessary.
 I’ve been known to just swipe entire horizontal surfaces…or rooms….of stuff into a bin to set aside and deal with later.
 Once there is margin in a space, I enjoy organizing them so that they are functional, and so that they each have a touch of beauty.
 And I love finding unusual solutions and tools that help me in that pursuit!